Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 >
 > ﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏
 >
 > <sup> ✦ Read our BYI/DNI carrd before interacting.
-Strawpage is OUTDATED. --> https://skittlez1dni.carrd.co </sup>
+Strawpage is OUTDATED. --> https://skittlez1dni.carrd.co
+> Our main carrd --> https://sk1ttlez.ju.mp </sup>
 >
 > <sup> ✦ As of 30th Aug 2025 — i may occasionally refer to myself by we/us.
 Reminder i am **NOT** a OSDD/DID system nor anything similar — It is purely cosmetic/for fun. </sup>